RealOrangeOne/theorangeone.net/content/posts/wireguard-getting-started.md

 Wireguard's configuration lives in `ini` files in `/etc/wireguard/*.conf`, where `*` is the name of the wireguard interface (that'll be useful later).

 Be sure to take care when specifying keys.
-Be sure to specify the correct keys for the correct device, else you'll receive configuration error
+Be sure to specify the correct keys for the correct device, else you'll receive configuration error.

 #### Server configuration